-West Suffolk Annual Governance Statement 2019 to 2020
+West Suffolk Annual Governance Statement 2020 to 2021

-1. Scope of Responsibility
+1. Scope of responsibility

-- 1.1 West Suffolk Council was created on 1 April 2019, assuming the district-tier functions and responsibilities that were previously the responsibility of St Edmundsbury Borough Council and Forest Heath District Council. - 1.2 This is the first Annual Governance Statement of West Suffolk Council, and explains how the council has: - Conducted its activities in a lawful way, in accordance with proper governance standards - Put in place arrangements to ensure public money is safeguarded and accounted for, being used in an economic, efficient and effective way - Managed risks to its business - Put in place arrangements to secure continuous improvement in the way in which its functions are exercised, having regards to economic, efficiency and effectiveness. - 1.3 This report covers the period 1 April 2019 to 31 March 2020 and therefore does not look in detail at the impact of the COVID-19 pandemic as this will be covered fully in next year's Annual Governance Statement, however, our response to the pandemic is covered in paragraph 8.
-Where in this document it mentions 'proposed activity for the coming year and areas for improvement' it is too early to give a full picture of governance arrangements and the impact of COVID-19.
+- 1.1 West Suffolk Council was created on 1 April 2019, assuming the district-tier functions and responsibilities that were previously the responsibility of St Edmundsbury Borough Council and Forest Heath District Council. - 1.2 This is the second annual governance statement of West Suffolk Council, and explains how the council has: - conducted its activities in a lawful way, in accordance with proper governance standards - put in place arrangements to ensure public money is safeguarded and accounted for, and being used in an economic, efficient, and effective way - managed risks to its business; and - put in place arrangements to secure continuous improvement in the way in which its functions are exercised, having regards to economy, efficiency and effectiveness. - 1.3 This statement covers the period 1 April 2020 to 31 March 2021.

-2. The Creation of West Suffolk Council
+2. The impact of COVID-19 on West Suffolk Council